 Putting my feet over the side of the bed, I was aware of God Himself thinking down toward me, and this time my mind got it.
 God was doing something!
 He made me aware of Himself, just Him and me.
-My mind looked up until it locked together with His mind, and we were connected.
+My mind looked up until it locked onto His mind, which was locked onto mine, and we were connected.
 Not a word was spoken, but now I knew that I knew that I knew.
 My heart did somersaults inside.
 God is real!
 God is real!

 Give God an Invitation

 You may be wondering, Where is God?
 Why has this happened, or that?
 He is a real Person.
 He loves everyone on the face of the earth enough to answer them if they seek Him with all their heart.
 But maybe He is asking you, When will you invite Me to come into your life?
 Why don’t you ask Him as I did at fourteen, God, if you’re up there, do something?
 Or perhaps, at your level of maturity, you’ll have your way to say it.